Nissan Silvia: 240RS

 This generation saw the introduction of the Nissan 240RS (BS110), a coupe fitted with the 2.4-liter DOHC FJ24 engine.
-The 240RS was built between 1983 and 1985, its production extending the end of the S110 itself.
+About 200 road going examples were built between 1983 and 1985 for homologation purposes, its production extending the end of the S110 itself.
 The resulting machine became Nissan's official rally car in the World Rally Championship from 1983 to 1985, with its best result a second-place finish in the 1983 New Zealand Rally.
-This car was also featured in the video game Gran Turismo.

-Chief Kogure's Gazelle
+Nissan also briefly competed with the regular Silvia: in 1982 Nissan confusingly homologated it as a bodystyle variant of the Violet (A10) under the name Datsun Violet GTS.
+This model used the same twin cam LZ20B engine as was installed in late competition variants of the Violet; the model had already been raced as a Silvia at the 1981 Safari Rally.
+The Violet GTS' first outing was at the 1982 Rallye de Portugal, where team leader Timo Salonen failed to finish after the suspension broke.

-As part of their sponsorship of the series, Nissan provided several of their vehicles for the production of the police drama Seibu Keisatsu, including a one-off S110 Gazelle convertible driven by Chief Kogure.
+Best result for the Silvia-based Violet GTS was in the 1982 Rally New Zealand when Salonen finished 4th.

 S12

 The S12 was produced from August 1983 to 1989, with revisions to the exterior trim in 1986 (referred to as "Mark II").
-It used retractable pop-up headlights and was sold in two configurations — a coupé (often called a "notchback" due to the side profile view of its rear window section) and a hatchback version, which bore heavy resemblance to the liftback versions of the Toyota Corolla Levin and Sprinter Trueno AE86.
+It used retractable pop-up headlights and was sold in two configurations — a coupé (often called a "notchback" due to the side profile view of its rear window section) and a hatchback.
+The hatchback version bore some heavy resemblance to the 3-door liftback versions of the Toyota Corolla Levin and Sprinter Trueno AE86.